DanielKarp/ynab-shared-sync/README.md

 Before using this tool, both parties need to set up specific accounts in YNAB:

-1. **Bank account**: Both parties need to have an account named "Bank" in YNAB.
+1. **Bank account**: Both parties need to have an account in YNAB.
+The account name is "Bank" by default, or it can be specified as an environment variable.
 This is the main account where the synced transactions will be created.

 2. **Reimbursements account**: Both parties need a tracking liability account named "Reimbursements".
 This account will track how much each person owes the other.